boxcutter/debian/README.md

-# Packer templates for Debian
+# Packer templates for Debian written in legacy JSON

 ### Overview

-This repository contains Packer templates for creating Debian Vagrant boxes.
+This repository contains Packer templates for creating Debian Vagrant boxes written in legacy JSON.

 ## Current Boxes